panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

 filter('number', false, 4, 'Welcome', 7); // => [4, 7]
 ```

 `arguments` object doesn't have this selective property and always includes all the values.

 ### 2.3 Arrow function case

 [An arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) does not define `arguments` object in its body but accesses the one from the enclosing scope.

-If you want to get all the arguments, use a rest parameter.
+If you want to get all the arguments in an arrow function, use a rest parameter.

 Let's try this in an example:

 ```javascript